fadion/vuex-persistfile/README.md

 ### dailyBackup

 Default value is false.
 If set to true, then the persist file creates a copy of the state per day in the same location, with the format 'yyyymmdd + filename'.

+### hourlyBackup

+Default value is false.
+If set to true, then the persist file creates a copy of the state per day in the same location, with the format 'yyyymmddhhmm + filename'.

 ### JSONParser